-Configuration Property Description Default Value Example Value Requi Admin Authentication Method The Ranger authentication method.
-UNIX UNIX Yes, to auther Allow remote Login Flag to enable/disable remote login.
-Only used if the Authentication method is UNIX.
-TRUE TRUE No. ranger.unixauth.service.hostname The FQDN of the host where the UNIX authentication service is running.
-Only used if the Authentication method is UNIX. {{RANGER_USERSYNC_HOST}} is a placeholder value that is replaced with the host where Ranger Usersync is installed in the cluster. localhost myunixhost.domain.com Yes, it selecte ranger.unixauth.service.port The port number where the ranger- usersync module is running the UNIX Authentication Service.
+Configuration Property Description Default Value Example Value Requi ranger.unixauth.service.hostname The FQDN of the host where the UNIX authentication service is running.
+Only used if the Authentication method is UNIX. {{RANGER_USERSYNC_HOST}} is a placeholder value that is replaced with the host where Ranger Usersync is installed in the cluster. localhost myunixhost.domain.com Yes, it selects ranger.unixauth.service.port The port number where the ranger- usersync module is running the UNIX Authentication Service.
 5151 5151 Yes, it selecte